sourcegraph/handbook/content/talent/types_of_interviews.md

 **Important Note**: Keeping the timing of the interview will be your responsibility.
 If you’re running out of time on a prompt, it is better to wrap up the most salient points, and move on to the next prompt.
 It is important that 10 minutes be left at the end for feedback.

-Finally, as you prepare for this it may be useful to read some of our customer case studies([https://about.sourcegraph.com/case-studies/](https://about.sourcegraph.com/case-studies/)) to understand how they have solved their problems and found value from our products.
-It may also be helpful to read about our five core use cases ([https://about.sourcegraph.com/customers](https://about.sourcegraph.com/customers)).
+Finally, as you prepare for this it may be useful to read some of our [customer case studies](https://about.sourcegraph.com/case-studies/) to understand how they have solved their problems and found value from our products.
+It may also be helpful to read about our [five core use cases](https://about.sourcegraph.com/customers).

 **<span style="text-decoration:underline;">Prompt #1: AE Notes</span>**